umran/apify/README.md

 ### Document Field Properties

-Each field must have a couple of required properties.
+Each field of a document has a couple of required properties.
 The field's type is one of them.
 A field can have a number of properties, both required and optional depending on its type.
 Below we will discuss each field type in turn.

 #### String Fields